 Most Unitarian Universalist congregations have child dedication ceremonies for infants and children.
 This special ritual is a blessing for the new life within our community, an expression of the hopes of the parents, and a promise by the congregation to support and nurture the child in its spiritual life.
-Our next Child Dedication will be Sunday, December 18.
+Our next Child Dedication will be Sunday, May 21.
 Please contact Rev. Joan at ucm.revjoan @gmail.com or Liza Earle-Centers, Acting DRE ucm.dre @gmail.com if you’d like more information and/or you’d like your child to be a part of such a dedication ceremony.
-Please let us know by Dec.
-9. Keep your eye out for announcements about another dedication ceremony in the spring, if this date does not work for your family.
+Please let us know by May 12.
+Keep your eye out for announcements about another dedication ceremony in the fall, if this date does not work for your family.